 The State Disaster Management Authorities and the Water Resources Department are collaborating closely and effectively.
 According to Bhaskar Jyoti Das, Chief Technical Officer, Flood and River Erosion Management Agency of Assam (FREMAA), "The state has focused on hybrid approaches with co-benefit taking engineering and ecosystem based (e.g., using vegetation as a buffer for flood management) solutions."

-Sumila Guliyani, South Asia Water Practice Manager, World Bank, New Delhi cited the example of Tamil Nadu where the World Bank collaborated with the state government to implement the Chennai City Partnership: Sustainable Urban Services Program to help strengthen institutions, improve the financial health of service agencies, and drive significant improvements in the quality of four key urban services — water supply and sewerage, mobility, health, and solid waste management.
+Sumila Guliyani, South Asia Water Practice Manager, World Bank, New Delhi, cited the example of Tamil Nadu, where the World Bank collaborated with the state government to implement the Chennai City Partnership: Sustainable Urban Services Program to help strengthen institutions, improve the financial health of service agencies, and drive significant improvements in the quality of four key urban services — water supply and sewerage, mobility, health, and solid waste management.

 Floods and droughts are one of the most important concerns of our day, said Kushvinder Vohra, Chairman of the Central Water Commission, during his keynote speech.
 Therefore, he stressed, it is essential to develop structural and non-structural solutions that are climate resilient for efficient water governance.
-He also emphasized the significance of open data and hydrometeorological modelling in addressing hydroclimatological concerns.
+He also emphasised the significance of open data and hydrometeorological modelling in addressing hydroclimatological concerns.

 The days of financing flood and drought risk individually are coming to an end, according to Greg Browder, Lead Water Resource Management Specialist, World Bank, USA, and we must adopt a multisectoral integrated strategy.
 He elaborated on the EPIC Response Framework, sharing that its guiding concepts include joined-up governance, a whole-of-society approach, and comprehensive hydro-climatic risk management.